eitanp461/spinmaster/README.md

-# 🎵 Hitster Clone
+# 🎵 Spinmaster

-A responsive web application that replicates the core gameplay loop of Hitster using React, TypeScript, and the Spotify Web API.
+A responsive web application music guessing game using React, TypeScript, and the Spotify Web API.

 ## Features